patrick1bauer/autonomous_search_with_ai/README.md

-# Autonomous Turtlebot3 Swarm
+# Autonomous Search With AI

 ## About The Project

-UCF Senior Design Project - Sponsored by Lockheed Martin An autonomous drone swarm that uses YOLOv3 object detection and SLAM pathfinding to locate and disable a turtlebot
+UCF Senior Design Project - Sponsored by Lockheed Martin An autonomous robot that uses YOLOv3 object detection and SLAM pathfinding to locate and identify a bb8 unit

 ### Built With